ckenaley/trackter/tutorial.md

 =============

-Because the goal of many projects focused on locomotor kinematics is to determine waveform paramters, including wavelength, wave speed, and trailing edge amplitude, we need a point of reference.
+Because the goal of many projects focused on locomotor kinematics is to determine waveform parameters, including wavelength, wave speed, and trailing edge amplitude, we need a point of reference.
 For this, *trackter* computes a midline determined by a prediction from an linear model of the some anterior part of the body.
-That is, it assumes the leading edge (the head in this example) is stiff and thus is will serve as the point of reference to determine waveform paramters.
-The midline and waveform is projected along the length of deginated ROI and, based on the trailing edge position, the amplitude is calculated as the distance between the trailing edge and the predicted midline.
+That is, it assumes the leading edge (the head in this example) is stiff and thus is will serve as the point of reference to determine waveform parameters.
+The midline and waveform is projected along the length of designated ROI and, based on the trailing edge position, the amplitude is calculated as the distance between the trailing edge and the predicted midline.